Quicr/libquicr/docs/moq-implementation.md

 ### Create Subscribe Track Flow

-API call to `subscribeTrack(connection_id, track_delegate)` will establish a new subscribe track fullname.
+API call to `subscribeTrack(connection_id, track_handler)` will establish a new subscribe track fullname.
 A MOQT subscribe will be sent when calling this method.

 Below shows the flow of what happens with an initial subscribe.